[Other doc versions]

 Stash suggests the Branch type and Branch name based on the JIRA issue type and summary.
 Change the settings suggested by Stash, if necessary:

-Stash will suggest the Branch type and Branch name based on the JIRA issue type and summary.
+Stash suggests the Branch type and Branch name based on the JIRA issue type and summary.
 Notice that Stash displays the current build status beside the source branch picker.
 Change the settings suggested by Stash if necessary:

 You can specify: